trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 The Hive connector supports querying and manipulating Hive tables and schemas (databases).
-While some uncommon operations need to be performed using Hive directly, most operations can be performed using Presto.
+While some uncommon operations need to be performed using Hive directly, most operations can be performed using Trino.

 Create a new Hive schema named ``web`` that stores tables in an S3 bucket named ``my-bucket``::